Sunshine and Peaches

-If you'd like to experience charming rural living straight out of a picture book - come to Okayama.
+If you'd like to experience charming rural living straight out of a picture book, Okayama is for you.

-Nicknamed the land of sunshine, Okayama is a roughly circular chunk of land in the Chugoku region looking out towards the island of Shikoku.
-The Seto-Ohashi bridge arches over five islands in the Seto Inland Sea, linking Kojima in Okayama to Kagawa in Shikoku, and is an impressive showcase of modern engineering – you can enjoy a bit of bridge-spotting at Mount Washu or take a boat cruise from the port.
+Nicknamed the land of sunshine, Okayama in the Chugoku region looking out towards the island of Shikoku.
+The Seto-Ohashi bridge arches over five islands in the Seto Inland Sea, linking Kojima in Okayama to Kagawa in Shikoku.
+From this impressive showcase of modern engineering, you can enjoy spectacular views of Mount Washu or enjoy a boat cruise from the port.

-Those looking for an easy rural getaway can arrange a stay in one of the Okayama International Villas located in a pick of postcard-perfect rural hamlets designed to boost tourism.
-They’re great value for money and you can get a glimpse of Japanese rural living while you explore the surrounding region.
+Those looking for an easy rural getaway can arrange a stay in one of the Okayama International Villas located in picture-perfect rural hamlets designed to boost tourism.
+They’re great value for money, and you can get a glimpse of Japanese rural living while you explore the surrounding region.

-Drive around the mountains to stumble on places like Yubara Onsen which has mixed-gender outdoor hot springs, or Kibiji, to see the ancient burial mounds.
-There’s peach and grape-picking in the many farms.
+Drive around the mountains within the prefecture and prepare to stumble onto places like Yubara Onsen which has mixed-gender outdoor hot springs, or Kibiji, to see the ancient burial mounds.
+There are peach and grape-picking in the many farms.
 Stop for a fruit parfait (or several) during your travels.

 Check out the best that Okayama has to offer from the links below!